-Additional stakeholder and community engagement content and input summaries are provided in the following chapters as well as in Appendix A.
+Additional stakeholder and community engagement content and input are provided in chapters five and six.

-Chapter 4: Development of Design Concepts Alignment Alternatives
+Chapter 4: Development of Design Concepts and Alignment Alternatives

 This chapter details the process behind the development of improvements for existing U.S. 401, and alignment alternatives for the future U.S. 401.
 These improvements and alternatives, with their pros, cons, and trade-offs were presented to the members of the CTT, the SOT, and the public.
 Their inputs formed the basis on which design concepts were chosen and alignments were ranked.